-Scheduled drop off at 8.00 or 10.00 at Spoleto station – direct trains to Rome – or if you wish to depart later allow 20 mins in a taxi.
+Scheduled drop off after breakfast at Spoleto station – direct trains to Rome – or if you wish to depart early or late allow 20 mins in a taxi.
 If you wish, we can help you make other independent departure arrangements such as early taxis to the airport.

 ©️ Caspin Journeys LTD

 A nice hotel and a good night’s sleep are an important part of your overall travel experience!

 When considering a hotel, we look at more than just the rooms.
 We look for hotels or bed and breakfasts which are committed to ensuring their guests are well looked after and pay attention to detail, for example offering locally sourced breakfast produce, or a special selection of toiletries, or tea and coffee making facilities in the room.
 Wherever possible your hotel* will be perfectly positioned for exploring and will have a historical charm or maybe a new and innovative design.
 We choose the best possible places to stay ensuring that each night you are comfortably settled in a place that is welcoming and full of authentic local charm.
 We are on a mission to find the ingredients you need to wake up feeling rested and looking forward to each day of your Caspin Journeys tour!